Discover the Stories Behind the Wines

 “Wine to me is passion.
 It’s family and friends.
 It’s warmth of heart and generosity of spirit.
 Wine is art.
 It’s culture.
 It’s the essence of civilization and the art of living.” – Robert Mondavi, founder of Robert Mondavi Winery, the first major winery built in Napa Valley in the post-Prohibition era

-A visit to Napa Valley is a glimpse of this passion…this lifestyle of winemakers and wine enthusiasts.
+A visit to Napa Valley is a glimpse of this passion, this lifestyle of winemakers and wine enthusiasts.
 This land where wine is a way of life.
-People travel from all over the world to experience this.
+People travel from all over the world to experience Napa culture.

-But what is a wine tasting experience like?
+But what is a Napa Valley wine tasting tour experience like?
 What should you expect when you go Napa wine tasting?
-Start by expecting very high quality Cabernet Sauvignons and Bordeaux style blends.
-While Cab is King in Napa Valley, you will also find exceptional Chardonnay, Sauvignon Blanc, Merlot, Syrah, and Cabernet Franc.
+Start by expecting very high-quality cabernet sauvignons and Bordeaux style blends.
+While cab is King in Napa Valley, you will also find exceptional chardonnay, sauvignon blanc, merlot, syrah, and cabernet franc.
 You may be searching for old-world style wines, or be interested in trying the latest trends in the Valley; either way, you won’t be disappointed.

 Along with tasting exceptional blends, there are a few things you should know about Napa Valley wine tasting.
 The vintners and winery staff (who are often family members) are excited to share their wines with you.
 Each winery has a story of how it has evolved, why specific grapes grow best in its area, and the types of wines that are produced.

 In Napa, there is a lot to taste and a lot to learn.
 You may be a history guru who loves hearing about the early development of the Valley.
 Or maybe you are interested in the science of winemaking.
 Perhaps your sole purpose is to simply enjoy fabulous wines.
 Keep in mind, while the winery staff is proudly sharing their wine and culture with you, it’s equally important to be respectful during your visit.